Frequently Asked Questions

 - The Opera also offers Tailgate Picnics that you may simply pick up when you arrive.
 Order online or by calling the Box Office at least 48 hours in advance.
 Sampler Tailgate Box is $19 and Dinner Tailgate Box is $28.

 - Enjoy dinner on the beautifully landscaped grounds at the Preview Dinner. $70 includes wine, dinner, dessert, and a pre-performance talk.
 Tickets must be purchased in advance by ordering online or by calling the Box Office at 505-986-5900.
 This very popular offering is available before performances, except on July 3, August 16 and 23, 2020.

 - For events such as the Opera Gala and Opening Night Dinners, see Special Events.

-On Opera Insiders Saturdays (June 1-August 24, 2019), Opera Guild members welcome guests at 8:15 am with a light breakfast.
+On Opera Insiders Saturdays (June 6 through August 29, 2020), Opera Guild members welcome guests at 8:15 am with a light breakfast.
 At 8:45 am enjoy learning about a particular area or opera related craft from an opera insider.
 A complimentary backstage tour follows.
 Special activities are available for children and families.

 The following House Rules apply to all performances at The Crosby Theatre:

 The use of cameras, recording devices, call phones (i.e. calling, texting, apps) is prohibited during performances.

 Latecomers, and those who exit during performances, will be seated at the discretion of management.